davidmichaelmackey/professional-portfolio/README.md

 N/A : No installation necessary.
 Just browse and learn about me!

 # Usage
-To use this web app, click the navigation links at the top and throughout to learn more.
+To use this web app, click the links at the top & throughout to navigate easily.

 # Screenshot
 [![Screenshot of the website](./Assets/images/davidmackeydev.github.io_portfol.io_.png)